 The extent to which production facilities are monitored on both social and environmental sustainability performance depends largely on the type of factory and associated production processes.
-In general, all Tier 1 suppliers are monitored for both their social and environmental sustainability performance.
-For Tier 2 suppliers, the monitoring process is focused on environmental sustainability performance.
-As of 2022, Tier 2 suppliers will also be required to provide Higg FSLM scores for tracking social sustainability performance.
+In general, all Tier 1 and Tier 2 suppliers are monitored for both their social and environmental sustainability performance.
+For Tier 3 suppliers, the environmental and social monitoring process, as previously mentioned, will be a requirement as of 2025.
+Finally, Tier 4 suppliers will be mapped out and their performance will also be monitored from an environmental and social perspective.

-Social Sustainability Monitoring Environmental Sustainability Monitoring Vertically integrated suppliers Vertically integrated suppliers Tier 1 Direct Cut-Make-Trim Direct wet-processing Subcontract Cut-Make-Trim (dyeing, printing, washing, finishing) Direct processing (embroidery) Subcontract wet-processing Subcontract processing (embroidery) (dyeing, printing, washing, finishing) Denim Mills Tier 2 From 2022 Fabric Mills Tanneries
+Social & Environmental Sustainability Monitoring

+Vertically integrated suppliers

+Tier 1 Direct Cut-Make-Trim

+Subcontract Cut-Make-Trim

+Direct processing (embroidery, dyeing, printing, washing, finishing)

+Subcontract processing (embroidery, dyeing, printing, washing, finishing)

+Tier 2 Fabric Mills

+IICI Z Tanneries

+Stock dyeing

+Tier 3 (from 2025) Yarn spinning/dyeing

+Fleshing/liming

+Tion 4 (on they are Farms

+Tier 4 (as they are Chemical suppliers

+mapped out) Synthetic material manufacturers

 Table 5.
-Sustainability Monitoring focus as per type of factory (2019-2020)
+Sustainability Monitoring focus as per type of factory (2019-2025)